asyncapi/diff/README.md

 </h5>
 <p align="center">
   <em>
-  AsyncDiff is a library which compares two AsyncAPI Documents and provides information about the differences by pointing out explicitly informations like breaking changes.
+  AsyncDiff is a library that compares two AsyncAPI files and provides information about the differences by pointing out explicitly information like breaking changes.
   </em>
 </p>